 7. Is there a cost to the family to live streaming?

 No. There is no additional cost to the family to live stream?

 8. Can I donate my body just to have it live streamed for an autopsy?

 Yes, in some cases.
 Please contact us to see if it is possible to make this arrangement.
 You will need to complete a consent.
 And we will need to make sure the logistics are feasible for any individual case.
 There is no cost to you to donate for live streaming.
-We can also live stream when the family requests an autopsy for another reason and then consents to live stream.
+We can also live stream when the family requests an autopsy for another reason and then, in addition, consents to live stream.

 9. What’s the difference between live streaming and Live from the Morgue?

 Live streaming is live video broadcast of an autopsy to the general public.
-It includes interactive Q & A. Live from the Morgue is a Autopsy Center of Chicago’s structured high school event using archived autopsy footage.
+It includes interactive Q & A. Live from the Morgue is Autopsy Center of Chicago’s structured high school event using archived autopsy footage.
 It includes a workbook, social worker involvement and live Q & A with students during the event.